Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 No new safety problems were identified in the companies' studies of this vaccine.

-The most common side effects documented in the study were similar to the side effects other age groups have had with COVID-19 vaccines.
+The most common side effects documented in the study were similar to those other age groups have had with COVID-19 vaccines.
 The most common were pain at the injection site, fatigue and headache and muscle aches.
 Kids who get the vaccine feel "ultimately fine in two or three days," Kalu says.

 Should I be concerned about serious side effects, especially myocarditis?